Ralim/IronOS/Documentation/Settings.md

 ### Setting: Display orientation

-If the display should rotate automatically or if it should be fixed into Left or Right handed orientation.
+If the display should rotate automatically or if it should be fixed for left- or right-handed mode.

 On device help text: